AP-Sensing/ostree-tui/README.md

 Welcome to OSTree-TUI.
 This project provides a more user friendly approach to a OSTree interface.
 It's purpose is to assist developers when using the command line to interact with OSTree (not to replace the command line interface completely).

 ## Usage & Features
-To start the OSTree-TUI, simply type `ostree-tui <repo_path>` (replace `<repo_path>` with the path to the desired repository).
+To start the OSTree-TUI, simply type `ostree-tui <repo_path>` (replace `<repo_path>` with the path to the desired repository), or `ostree-tui --help` to see its options.
 Navigating the application is possible with the arrow keys, or mouse input.
 Special actions are described in the bottom-bar.

 The features currently include:
  * Display a commit tree on the left